Statement of Scholarly Interest

 My program of research is focused on closing existing gaps in treatment from culturing of infections and appropriate treatment based on bacterial susceptibility.
 As a family nurse practitioner in primary care and an educator of future healthcare providers, I know the importance of understanding what treatment will lead to successful outcomes.
 Accordingly, my initial study reviewed changes in prescriptive practices of healthcare providers in skin and soft tissue infections associated with the increase of community acquired MRSA.
 The results reflected increased occurrence of MRSA within the communities.
 Treatment patterns were representative of an increase in drug resistance.

 I am committed to reducing inappropriate antibiotic use.
 Based on the results of my program of research, I plan to develop courses to educate primary healthcare providers on infectious diseases.
 Course content will include clinical presentation, proper culture techniques, examination of susceptibility patterns, and appropriate patient follow up.
 Effective treatment of patients’ infections will reduce inappropriate use of antibiotics, reduce patient visits and financial burden, decrease morbidity and mortality, and prevent hospitalization.

 My philosophy of education is based on a clinical “hands on approach”, with an emphasis on evidence based practice and guidelines.
 Foundations are laid on clinical experiences, simulation based training, and team based learning.
-I have developed the Family Health Nurse Practitioner program with a goal of combining clinical expertise and guidelines to improve the health outcomes of families across diverse populations.
 My goal is to support students and fellow healthcare providers in developing strong educational and clinical foundations necessary for life-long learning, evidence-based practice in advance nursing, and improve health outcomes of populations across the lifespan.

 Psychiatric Mental Health